Photo-switchable liquid crystalline brush as an aligning surface for liquid crystals: modelling via mesoscopic computer simulations: Mesoscopic model for the photo-switchable liquid crystralline brush

 The expression for the intramolecular bonded interactions

-involves $m_b$ harmonic bonds and $m_a+m_z$ pseudo-valent angle bending terms that control stiffness of the side chains.
+involves $m_b$ harmonic bonds and $m_a+m_z$ pseudo-valent angle bending terms that control stiffness of the side chains, as it is typically done at this level of coarse-graining \cite{Milano2005,Anderson2017,Lavagnini2020,Lavagnini2021}.
 The backbone contains no bond bending terms but is semiflexible implicitly, via the presence of the side chains.
-The values of $l_0=3.617\mathrm{\AA}$ and $8.59\mathrm{\AA}$ are used as the refernce bonds for the sphere-sphere and sphere-spherocylinder pairs.
-The reference angle $\theta_0$ is equal to $\pi$ for the linear fragment of a side chain, and is equal to $\pi/2$ where the attachment of the side chain to the backbone occurs (the triplet includes a branching bead of a backbone, the backbone bead that precedes it, and a first bead of a side chain), to enforce their mutually perpendicular arrangement.
-The last term in Eq.~(\ref{Vbonded}) involves the angle $\zeta_0=0$, and forces a parallel orientation of the terminal spherocylinder to its host side chain \cite{Wilson1993}.
-For the sake of brevity we will introduce the following energy unit: $\textrm{ j}=10^{-20}\textrm{ J}$.
-Force constants, expressed via this unit are: of $k_b=50\textrm{ j}/\mathrm{\AA}^2$ and $k_a=k_z=20\textrm{ j}/\mathrm{rad}^2$.
+The values of $l_0=3.617$~{\AA} and $8.59$~{\AA} are used as the refernce bonds for the sphere-sphere and sphere-spherocylinder pairs.
+The reference angle $\theta_0$ is equal to $\piup$ for the linear fragment of a side chain, and is equal to $\piup/2$ where the attachment of the side chain to the backbone occurs (the triplet includes a branching bead of a backbone, the backbone bead that precedes it, and a first bead of a side chain), to enforce their mutually perpendicular arrangement.
+The last term in equation~(\ref{Vbonded}) involves the angle $\zeta_0=0$, which ensures collinearity of the terminal spherocylinder to the bond which links its center with the last spherical of a side chain, see \cite{Wilson1993}.
+For the sake of brevity, we introduce the following energy unit: $\textrm{ j}=10^{-20}\textrm{ J}$.
+Force constants, expressed via this unit are: of $k_b=50\textrm{ j}/\ang^2$ and $k_a=k_z=20\textrm{ j}/\mathrm{rad}^2$.